Instruction: DIY filament dry box – the ANYBOX V2

 Now it’s time to attach the PTFE tubes, here you can choose between two variants.
 Regardless whether variant, A or B it’s still very easy to switch between the two variants later, you are able to print the required components with only a few grams of filament.

-Variant A – Simple plug (Variant B is dealt with immediately afterwards)
+Variant A – Simple plug

 Cut the selected PTFE tubes into short pieces of 10 to 20 cm using a box cutter.
 Make the cut neatly straight.
-Push the pieces of tubing into the filament outlets until they are stopped on the inside edge, some force is require
+Push the pieces of tubing into the filament outlets until they are stopped on the inside edge, some force is required.

 Use cut-resistant underlay, wear work gloves.